Banana Oatmeal Cookies

 Both granulated sugar and brown sugar add some sweetness.
 For a refined sugar free option, substitute in coconut sugar.

 Use ripe bananas for best results.
 They are more naturally sweet.
 In addition, ripe bananas are easier to mash.
+For the version without banana, try these Gluten Free Oatmeal Chocolate Chip Cookies.

 A little vanilla extract adds a classic flavor to these banana oatmeal cookies.